A guide on things to do in Eastern Poland and why you should travel to Podlasie region, Eastern Poland

 How come that the Bialowieza forest was so well preserved, whereas the rest became a victim of deforestation?
 Well, because the efforts to preserve the Bialowieza forest go back more than hundreds of years too.
 Very quickly, the reigning power recognized the unique value of the Bialowieza forest.

-On top, the forest was a private property of the Russian tsars and only the tsar had the right to hunt.
+On top, the forest was the private property of the Russian tsars and only the tsar had the right to hunt.
 If anybody else would have killed a bison, they would have risked the death penalty!

 Nowadays, the Bialowieza forest is a unique habitat that will teach you how the circle of life works.
 On top, it’s a dream destination to see bison in their natural environment as well as elks, lynx, and deer.
 Furthermore, the Bialowieza forest is one of the most coveted places for birdwatching.